 The best months to visit Tamil Nadu are December to March, when days are hot and sunny (25-35C) and the evenings are warm.
 April and May get hotter and more humid, but are still quite bearable; May and June see plenty of local festivals.
 The summer monsoon brings rain in July and August, but it's very light in this part of India, with some moderate rainfall in the evening.
 September is usually dry, before the winter monsoon arrives in October and November.

-If you can afford it and have limited time, we would recommend hiring a car with a driver as the best way to see the country.
+BY CAR & DRIVER: If you can afford it and have limited time, we would recommend hiring a car with a driver as the best way to see the country.
 It's cheaper than hiring a self-drive car, and the drivers usually arrange their own accommodation and food.
-Be warned: self-driving might seem appealing, but the Indian drivers' way of overtaking each other at breakneck speed on the very narrow roads can be hair-raising, to say the least… Driving is generally slow but the distances aren't huge.
-Traffic drives on the left.
-The other main advantage of having a driver (apart from not getting lost) is that hawkers, seeing you are with a local, give you space where they might otherwise hound you.
+Contact our recommended Tailormade Tours Operator.

-Travelling by bus is a cheap way to get around, but they can be very overcrowded and uncomfortable.
+BY BUS: Travelling by bus is a cheap way to get around, but they can be very overcrowded and uncomfortable.
 They link all towns and cities, and you can always pick up a rickshaw at the bus stop for short hops to your hotel.
-There are private and state buses, each with various categories of speed (from superfast, which is slow, to superexpress, which is quite fast) and of comfort (from semi-luxe, which is cramped and hard, to deluxe, which has 1 fewer seat per row, seat padding and air conditioning).

 Almost every non-Indian needs a tourist visa from their embassy or consulate.
 There are 3- and 6-month multiple-entry and single-entry visas (the cost is the same), and they can no longer be issued the same day - so plan ahead!
 You will also need a valid passport.
 For access to certain protected areas (e.g. national parks), you will need a special permit and, often, a guide; these are available locally.